drannex42/FirefoxSidebar/readme.md

 2. Click on the 'open root folder` button for your current profile
 3. Open this folder in your terminal
 4. Clone this repo with the following command: `git clone https://github.com/drannex42/FirefoxSidebar.git "chrome"`
-5. InFfirefox navigate to `about:config` in your address bar
+5. In Firefox navigate to `about:config` in your address bar
 6. change the characteristic `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`
 7. Restart Firefox